Using Vehicles for University Business

 - Track changes in the department’s driver pool and assist in ensuring that all drivers attend training as needed.
 Disseminate vehicle information and ensure that all accidents are reported to Fleet Services.
 For Sponsored Drivers, submit letter authorizing Sponsored Drivers to Fleet Services before drivers are permitted to drive University vehicles.

-- Administrative Policy: Drug Free Workplace
+- Administrative Policy: Drug Free University

 - Administrative Policy: Property and Liability Insurance